-Meeting means any first, ordinary or extraordinary meeting of the Council; and any meeting of any committee, standing committee, joint committee, special committee or subcommittee of the Council.
+Meeting means any first, ordinary or extraordinary meeting of the Council; and any meeting of any committee, standing committee, joint committee, special committee or subcommittee of the Council but excludes members' briefings and workshops.

-Member means any person elected or appointed to the Council or to any committee or subcommittee of the local authority, and includes the mayor.
+Member means any person elected or appointed to the Council or to any committee or subcommittee of the local authority, and includes the Mayor.